Diversity and Inclusion

 More than ever now, we are actively listening to students about their experiences and what we hear motivates us to move urgently with intention to make the necessary changes to ensure that each and every student is well supported and able to thrive in the UHP and at GW more broadly.

 On this page, you will learn more about our current and future diversity and inclusion goals, resources for minoritized students, and our program demographics.
 You can also find our statements on matters of diversity and inclusion below.

-Host ongoing workshops and trainings for peer advisors and the UHP community.
+Host ongoing workshops and trainings for student, faculty, and staff within the UHP community.